 It is hard to believe a pile of pretty orange and white flowers can be transformed into a flavorful appetizer in a matter of minutes.
-If you’ve never made stuffed zucchini flowers, prepare to be amazed at how you can make a presentation-forward spring dish in a matter of minutes.
+If you’ve never made stuffed courgette flowers, also known as zucchini flowers, prepare to be amazed at how you can make a stunning vegetarian appetizer in a matter of minutes.

 How do you store zucchini blooms?

-If you have to store these flowers overnight, wrap them in damp paper towel and store them in the refrigerator.
+If you have to store these flowers overnight, wrap them in damp paper towels and store them in the refrigerator.
 Do not wash the squash blooms until you are ready to use them.

 - 1 lb part skim ricotta